 Now, when I said “meetings” in the last line, I meant real meetings.
 Of course, you don’t have to go to work while following these practices for working remotely.
 But you can still reach out to your colleagues.

-Every corporation uses communication medium such a Slack Channel, Skype, Zoom (for video conferencing mostly), etc. And if not, there is always Hangouts that everyone uses.
+Every corporation uses communication mediums such as Slack Channel, Skype, Zoom (for video conferencing mostly), etc. And if not, there are always Hangouts that everyone uses.
 Turn desktop notifications on for your preferred medium.
 Keep a check on all the messages as there’ll be a flow of them since you’re working remotely.
 Using these tools, you can have group meetings, chats, and even video calls to discuss project progress.

 Many large corporations have provisions for remote system access, which will literally convert your personal PC into a virtual office system.